dij0s/PETAL/thesis/bachelor_thesis.typ

 ==== Municipal Citizen Profile

 Before delving into the strategy planner agent, it is necessary to assess how the solution could be enhanced by incorporating additional municipal data.
-This section is deliberately included in the #ref(<system_design>, supplement: it => it.body) chapter, as this aspect of the solution was envisioned from the start and a proof of concept has been developed.
+This segment is deliberately included in the #ref(<system_design>), as this aspect of the solution was envisioned from the start and a proof of concept has been developed.

 Switzerland has three levels of political authority: the Confederation (federal government), the cantons (states) and the communes (municipalities).